artsandmetaphysics/goodlifeodyssey/posts/2020-06-20-euthyphro-and-a-common-morality.md

 ---
 title: >
-  _Euthyphro_ a Common Moral Standard Between Religions
+  _Euthyphro_ and a Universal Religious Morality
 description: >
-  I connect _Euthyphro_'s first two definitions to the belief in a common moral standard among religions.
+  I connect _Euthyphro_'s first two definitions of piety to the belief in a common moral standard among religions.
 ---

 Euthyphro's first defines _piety_ as "something dear to the gods."